minlaux/old_projects/README.md

 # previous_projects
-A collection of my previous projects, all unrelated to each other.
+A collection of pervious projects that weren't recorded on github.
+Projects are unrelated to each other.